-Read the guide to find out how to do an employee background check before you hire someone, and discover tips to develop an effective background check policy.
+Read this guide to find out how to do an employee background check before you hire someone, and discover amazing tips to develop an effective background check policy.

-Conducting a background check for employment purposes is an essential tool for many businesses.
+Conducting a background check for employment purposes is an essential tool for almost all businesses.
 Background checks can help assist in selecting the best possible candidates for your organization.

 We’ve created this employee background check guide to help you reduce hiring risks and improve the process.
 In this guide, you will learn: